ThePythonicCow/rawscan/README.md

 line in one piece.

 ## History:
-I've been coding various routines to read input line by line for many years, since before stdio even existed.
+I've been coding various C routines to read input line by line for many years, since before stdio even existed.
 As an old school C programmer, the complexities and inefficiencies of the stdio package, compared to raw read(2) and write(2) calls,